top of page

 The Series as Form

 I work serially.
 Always seven images.
-This is not a convention—it is a decision.
+This is not a convention — it is a decision.
 Seven images are enough to build a narrative.
-Too few for a best‑of, too many for a single image.
+Too few for a highlight reel, too many for a single image.
 But exactly right for what I want to show: a process, a perception, a morning in all its ambivalence.

 Every series has a narrative architecture, like the movements of a musical composition, like the acts of a drama.
 An opener that invites and sets the stage.
-A conceptual centrepiece that carries the core—a concentrated image that does not immediately reveal everything, but unfolds its full depth and meaning only in dialogue with the essay.
+A conceptual centrepiece that carries the core — a concentrated image that does not immediately reveal everything, but unfolds its full depth and meaning only in dialogue with the essay.
 A detail that grounds: red berries in frost, a grape in the last light, a boulder in the foreground that says, “I was here.
 I reached this on foot.”
-And a closing image that opens the gaze again and gives back the silence.
+And a closing image that opens the gaze again and restores the silence.

-This structure follows an inner tension: as in a musical piece, there is theme, variation, intensification, and resolution.
-The seven images are not a collection of moments—they are a single, coherent argument.
+This structure is shaped by an inner tension: as in a musical piece, there is theme, variation, intensification, and resolution.
+The seven images are not a collection of moments — they are a single, coherent argument.

 A single image can be beautiful.
 A series can carry meaning.